 |Title:||Associate Director of Athletic Communications|

 In his role, Chesebro is responsible for coordinating all media relations, communications and multimedia efforts for his assigned sports including press conferences and media availabilities, press releases, in-game statistics, live video streaming, video highlights and social media.
 Chesebro also handles all media requests for his coaching staffs and student-athletes, including men's basketball head coach Tommy Amaker and 2012 Olympians Temi Fagbenle (women’s basketball), Alex Meyer (men’s open water swimming) and Tim Murphy (head coach of Team USA open water swimming).
 In May 2012, Chesebro served as the press box coordinator for the NCAA Men’s Lacrosse Championships held at Gillette Stadium.

 Chesebro previously served as a member of the Ivy League Digital Strategy Committee which was charged with conceptualizing and launching The Ivy League Digital Network for the fall of 2013.
 The Ivy League Digital Network produced more than 2,000 live event broadcasts over the course of its first two-years, providing fans with unprecedented access to the Ancient Eight.
 Chesebro also helped to expand Harvard's video content on GoCrimson.com and YouTube, creating the video series “Seeing Crimson” for the 2011-12 academic year and introducing “Sights and Sounds” and “Top Plays” to the Harvard lineup in 2012-13.

-Chesebro received a Grant Burger Media Award from the American Volleyball Coaches Association in May of 2013 as the EIVA's sports information director of the year.
-He is also the co-chair of Harvard's Social Media Committee and serves on the department's Multimedia and Social Committees.
+Chesebro received a Grant Burger Media Award from the American Volleyball Coaches Association in May of 2013 as the Eastern Intercollegiate Volleyball Association's Sports Information Director of the Year.

-Chesebro began his professional career at American University where he served as the Athletic Communications Assistant and Assistant Director of Athletic Communications from 2007-2011.
+Chesebro came to Harvard after four years at American University, where he served as the Athletic Communications Assistant and Assistant Director of Athletic Communications from 2007-2011.
 While at American he worked with 14 of the university’s 16 NCAA Div.
 I sports, including three seasons as the primary contact for the men’s basketball team.
-Chesebro covered a total of eight Patriot League championship teams, including back-to-back men’s basketball championships in 2008 and 2009, and worked with a total of 17 All-America recipients.
+Chesebro covered a total of eight Patriot League championship teams during his tenure at American, and worked with a total of 17 All-America recipients.